Jamie-Clayton/Terraform-Training/readme.md

 ### Azure - Existing Cloud Objects

 1. Open Azure portal and identify the object to import
-2. Using the portal.azure.com Navigate to object -> Find "Export Template" sub menu -> Click on "CLI" tab.
-3. Review
-4. Find the matching Terraform azure provider command to create the object.
+2. Find the matching Terraform azure provider command to create the object.
+See [Terraform Azure Documents](https://www.terraform.io/docs/providers/azurerm/) and use the **Filter** feature.
-5. Create the *.tf object
+3. Add the object reference in the  main.tf file.
+E.g. resource "azurerm_resource_group" "grpName" {}
-6. Use the Terraform cli to import the object
+4. Use the Terraform cli to import the object (step 2 web page #import bookmark).
+E.g. terraform import azurerm_resource_group.group /subscriptions/SUBSCRIPTION_ID/resourceGroups/develop-rg
+5. Run the Terraform cli command to review the change.
+E.g. terraform plan
-7. Confirm the *.tf configuration matches the imported object
+6. Confirm the main.tf configuration matches the imported object (from step 5)

 ### Terraform Import (Existing cloud objects)